AhmeddNofal/Battleship-Online/README.md

-Simple widodows forms battleship game that has online multiplayer
+Simple windows forms battleship game that has online multiplayer